 More people shop for less expensive gifts, proving the adage that it's the thought that counts.
 Here are the top five gifts, the percentage who buy them, and how much they spend in total.

 The least favorite gifts are also the least romantic.
 Only 19 percent buy clothing, spending $1.9 billion.
 Just 16 percent buy gift cards, paying $1.4 billion.

 Gifts for Pets

 More than a third of Millennials have pets, more than any other age group.
 They especially love to splurge on their pets on holidays.
-This Valentine's Day, those ages 25 to 34 will spend $12.70 each.
-That's three times more than those ages 35 to 44, who will spending just $4.08.
+On Valentine's Day, those ages 25 to 34 were expected to spend $12.70 each.
+That's three times more than those ages 35 to 44, who tend to spend just $4.08.

 People ages 65 or older spend the least ($1.46) on their animal companions.

 Where They Shop